-These seasonal spatially-explicit density distribution maps were developed under phase I of the AMAPPS project using animal distribution data collected during shipboard and aerial line transect surveys during 2010-2014, dive time data derived from tagged, and satellite and model-based static and dynamic environmental information (Palka et al. 2017).
+We developed these seasonal spatially-explicit density distribution maps under the AMAPPS project using animal distribution data collected during shipboard and aerial line

 To display the distribution of animal density (animals/km²) of a North Atlantic cetacean species within the spatial cells of the study area: